Statement on Equity, Access, and Inclusion

-We acknowledge, however, that the classical theatre canon has been misused as a tool of systemic racism and gender bias, alienating some people from these works.
-CSC recognizes that we must do more to mitigate these harms and to aggressively pursue greater equity on our stages and in our offices.
+Most theatre practitioners and scholars today recognize that the classical theatre canon has been misused sometimes as a tool of systemic racism and gender bias, alienating some people from these works.
+CSC recognizes that we should do more to mitigate these harms and to aggressively pursue greater equity on our stages, in our classrooms, and in our offices.

 Differences in identity including age, background, class, gender, religion, nationality, disability, race, sexual orientation, and thinking style bring vibrancy to our organization and to our content and such differences help us better connect with the stories that reflect our world.
-Our EAI values are intended to be part of all ongoing discussions, all committees, all rehearsals, all programming, and all performances.
+Our EAI values are intended to inform all ongoing discussions, committees, rehearsals, programming, and performances.

 Chesapeake Shakespeare Company aims to be an organization that works continually toward equity and inclusion in an intentional, respectful, and welcoming way.

-Casting and Artistic Positions – CSC will continue to commit to color-conscious casting across the season and in each particular production – on our mainstage, for our student matinees, and in our education programming.
-We will do more to bring in BIPOC directors and designers to lead the creative process and we will determinedly seek out younger BIPOC artists to mentor.
-We will commit to fair rehearsal hours and a strict enforcement of our Code of Conduct to reassure artists that CSC is a safe and equitable space where they will want to work.
+Casting and Artistic Positions – CSC will continue to strive toward color-conscious casting across the season and in each particular production – on our mainstage, for our student matinees, and in our education programming.
+We intend to do more to bring in BIPOC directors and designers to lead the creative process and we will determinedly seek out younger BIPOC artists to mentor.
+We intend to take steps toward reassuring artists that CSC is a safe and equitable space where they will want to work.

-Hiring, Staff, and Board – In order to reflect the communities in which we live, we will commit to increase BIPOC administrative staff, teaching artists, and trustees.
-We will provide more transparent information in job postings, including salary levels, and eliminate requirements that may discourage qualified BIPOC candidates.
-Our staff and board will commit to continuing actions toward anti-racist practices and adhering strictly to our Code of Conduct.
+Hiring, Staff, and Board – In order to reflect the communities in which we live, we will endeavor to increase BIPOC administrative staff, teaching artists, and trustees.
+We will provide transparent information in job postings, including salary levels, and eliminate requirements that may discourage qualified BIPOC candidates.
+Our staff and board will strive toward anti-racist practices and adhering strictly to our Code of Conduct.